rdesktop/rdesktop/uiports/svgareadme.txt

 do not support it.
 I hope they fix this.
 The ones that do are Cirus Logic and ATI Mach 32 cards.
-If running on really slow hardware(486), use one of these cards, it improves performance alot.
+If running on really slow hardware(486), use one of these cards, it improves performance a lot.

-run ./svgardesktop with no parameters to see a list of commnad line options
+run ./svgardesktop with no parameters to see a list of command line options

 You will need to modify the libvga.config file most likely.
 Its in /etc/vga.